-An Australian Legal Practitioner And as a witness, I certify the following matters concerning the person who made this egal affidavit (the deponent): profession Uniform Law (Victoria)
+And as a witness, I certify the following matters concerning the person who made this affidavit (the deponent):

-- 1 #I saw the face of the deponent.
-[OR, delete whichever option is inapplicable] #I did not see the face of the deponent because the deponent was wearing a face covering, but I am satisfied that the deponent had a special justification for not removing the covering. - 2 #I have known the deponent for at least 12 months.
-[OR, delete whichever option is inapplicable]
+#I saw the face of the deponent.
+(OR delete whichew #I did not see the face of the deponent because the deponent was wearing a face covering, but I am satisfied that the depenent had a special justification for not removing the covering.

+2 #I have known the deponent for at least 12 months. | The state of the certified copy) †

-#I have confirmed the deponent's identity using the following identification document:
+#I have confirmed the deponent's identity using the following identification document://

-Identification document relied on (may be original or certified copy) †
+Identification document relied on (may be original or